charleso/git-training/index.md

 Reference
 ---------

-The following is a _great_ guide for all the different
+The following is a _great_ overview of all the different stages of the git lifecycle.

 ![](images/git-transport.png)